-It should be noted that the above provisions apply subject to the provisions of the Treaties for the Avoidance of Double Taxation (TADT).
-Consequently, where a trust is tax resident in a country with which Greece has concluded a TADT, the provisions of the respective TADT in force will apply; in any other case, the provisions of domestic legislation shall apply.
+It should be noted that the above provisions apply subject to the provisions of relevant DTTs.
+Consequently, where a trust is tax resident in a country with which Greece has concluded a DTT, the provisions of the respective DTT in force will apply; in any other case, the provisions of domestic legislation will apply.

-3.4 Exercising Control over Irrevocable Planning Vehicles
+3.4 Exercising Control Over Irrevocable Planning Vehicles